pts/muxzcat/README.txt

 muxzcat: tiny .xz and .lzma decompression filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-muxzcat is decompression filter for .xz and .lzma compressed files implemented in C (also works in C++).
-It's platform independent, but it's size-optimized for Linux i386.
-It's self-contained: it uses only the standard C library.
+muxzcat is decompression filter for .xz and .lzma compressed files implemented in C (also works in C++) and Perl 5. muxzcat.c is platform independent, but it's size-optimized for Linux i386. muxzcat.c is
+self-contained: it uses only the standard C library.

-muxzcat is size-optimized for Linux i386 (also runs on amd64) with `xtiny gcc': the final statically linked executable is 7376 bytes, and with upxbc (`upxbc --elftiny -f -o muxzcat.upx muxzcat') it can be compressed to 4678 bytes.
+muxzcat.c is size-optimized for Linux i386 (also runs on amd64) with `xtiny gcc': the final statically linked executable is 7376 bytes, and with upxbc (`upxbc --elftiny -f -o muxzcat.upx muxzcat') it can be compressed to 4678 bytes.
 (Compare it with xzcat-only busybox on Linux i386, which is >20 KiB.)